minorg/minorgordon.net/projects/snomed-ct.md

         )
 ```

-The main transformation logic works concept-by-concept.
-It uses high-level interfaces like the one above to determine how a SNOMED CT concept should be transformed to RDF triples.
-The latter process is delegated to more specific [builder](https://en.wikipedia.org/wiki/Builder_pattern) classes, which add triples to an rdflib `Graph`.
+The transformation logic determines how a SNOMED CT concept should be transformed to RDF triples.
+The latter process is delegated to more specific [builder](https://en.wikipedia.org/wiki/Builder_pattern) classes, which add triples to an [rdflib](https://rdflib.readthedocs.io/) `Graph`.

 The table below summarizes the mappings: